What does K’esugi mean?

 Will there be beer?

 Yes.
-49th State Brewing Co. has signed on a sponsor and will keep us well supplied!
+49th State Brewing Co. will keep us well supplied!

 What are the course records?